 Recall that, except for CH, all other ZHCT anomalies turned insignificant after controlling for the baseline, industry-unadjusted TW+ZHCT model specification.
-Yet, in column 3, the factors with notable pharmaceutical exposure in Figure 2 (ISSUE_1Y, ISSUE_5Y, TEG, -PM, -PROFIT, and CH) remain significantly positive after controlling for TW+ZHCT, showing that accounting for return differences across industries reduces the explanatory power of the risk factors.
-This effect is especially pronounced for CH, which remains significantly with a t-stat of 5.70, far above all other strategies.
-Finally, when jointly controlling for f^{PHARMA} and the TW+ZHCT factors in column 4 of Table 5, all but one anomaly becomes insignificant with a t-statistic below 2.
-This result indicates that ZHCT anomaly returns are fully captured by exposure to the pharmaceutical sector and risk factors adjusted for the industry tilt of the factors.
-The exception remains the anomaly sorting on the underlying stock price (-PRICE).
-Yet, the significance (t: 2.08) is modest, and -PRICE is also not fully explained by the industry-unadjusted TW and ZHCT factors in Table 3.
+Yet, in column 3, the factors with notable pharmaceutical exposure in Figure 2 (ISSUE\1Y, ISSUE\5Y, TEG, -PM, -PROFIT, and CH) remain significantly positive after controlling for TW\+ZHCT\, showing that accounting for return differences across industries reduces the explanatory power of the risk factors.
+This effect is especially pronounced for CH, which remains significant with a t-statistic of 5.69, far above all other strategies.
+Finally, when jointly controlling for $f^{\text{PHARMA}}$ and the TW\+ZHCT\ factors in column 4 of Table 5, all anomaly t-statistics fall below 2.

 The main conclusion of this subsection is that exposure to the pharmaceutical sector accounts for a significant portion of the profitability of select option anomalies, such as the CH anomaly.
-I control for a long-short pharma factor, $f^{\rm PHARMA}$, to demonstrate that exposure to this particular industry explains the pattern in the cross-section of returns. $f^{\rm PHARMA}$'s significant alpha over option risk factors and its ability to explain the CH return more successfully than the TW and ZHCT risk factors in Table 3 points toward additional pricing-relevant information underlying the pharmaceutical option factor.
-As an alternative to mitigate the impact of implicit "sector bets" in option strategies, Table A3 displays qualitatively similar results when excluding options on pharmaceutical stocks in constructing option anomalies.
-Tables A4 and A5 provide qualitatively similar results when performing the same analysis as in Table 5 for put options and initially hedged calls.
+I control for a long-short pharma factor, $f^{\rm PHARMA}$ , to demonstrate that exposure to this particular industry explains the pattern in the cross-section of returns. $f^{\rm PHARMA}$ 's significant alpha over option risk factors and its ability to explain the CH return more successfully than the TW and ZHCT risk factors in Table 3 points toward additional pricing-relevant information underlying the pharmaceutical option factor.
+As an alternative to mitigate the impact of implicit "sector bets" in option strategies, Table A4 displays qualitatively similar results when excluding options on pharmaceutical stocks in constructing option anomalies.
+Tables A5 and A6 provide qualitatively similar results when performing the same analysis as in Table 5 for put options and initially hedged calls.